zephyr06/SP_Metric_Opt/README.md

 Although you cannot modify chains using the script above, I think this should not be nececssary during the run-time.

 # Modify coefficients related to SP Metric
 Go to the file `sources/Safety_Performance_Metric/Parameters.h`, and modify the constructor functions

 # Modify optimizaion settings
-Go to the file `sources/parameters.yaml`, and modify the constructor functions
+Go to the file `sources/parameters.yaml`, and modify the granularity parameter.